dphiggs01/ASK_Amy_Example_Skills/alexa_session_skill/README.md

 # This Alexa Session Skill Skill
-This example skill demonstrates simple session persistence by ask you for your favorite color and then remebering that color for the length of the session.
+This example skill demonstrates simple session persistence by ask you for your favorite color and then remembering that color for the length of the session.

 ### This example skill demonstrates the following features: